andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-iphone-location-access-usage.md

 # Start Location Services, Check Location Authorization Status, Request Permission

-When you first start location services in your app, you will want to immediately check your app&#8217;s current authorization status for location services, just in case the user has gone in and disabled location services permission for your app since the last time he/she used it.
+When you first start location services in your app, you will want to immediately check your app's current authorization status for location services, just in case the user has gone in and disabled location services permission for your app since the last time he/she used it.

-If it&#8217;s the first time the user has launched your app, the `.notDetermined` case will get hit.
+If it's the first time the user has launched your app, the `.notDetermined` case will get hit.
 This is where you request permission for the first time.

-If the user grants permission, you can use the `CLLocationManager` instance that your class is using to start updating the user&#8217;s location.
+If the user grants permission, you can use the `CLLocationManager` instance that your class is using to start updating the user's location.

 If, however, the user denies permission, you can alert them to the fact that your app needs access to his/her location for [[insert some good reason here][1]].

-Here&#8217;s a code snippet showing this in action:
+Here's a code snippet showing this in action:

 <pre class="lang:swift decode:true " title="Start Location Services and Check Location Authorization Status" >func startLocationServices() {
     locationManager.desiredAccuracy = kCLLocationAccuracyBest